y1yang0/yarrow/README.md

 Since JVMCI is an experimental feature and it only exposes its services to Graal compiler backend, which is a default implementation of JVMCI, I have to hack it so that JVMCI services can be exported to my yarrow module.
 For the sake of the simplicity, I just modify the `module-info.java` from JVMCI module and rebuild entire JDK.
+Back to my project, yarrow is highly inspired by Client Compiler for HotSpot VM(aka.
+C1).
-Back to my project, the whole compilation is divided into two parts.
+The whole compilation is divided into two parts. yarrow parses Java bytecode to HIR as soon as yarrow polls a compilation task from compile queue,
-yarrow parses Java bytecode to HIR as soon as yarrow polls a compilation task from compile queue, A so-called [abstract interpretation](https://en.wikipedia.org/wiki/Abstract_interpretation) phase interprets bytecode and generate corresponding SSA instruction, SSA form needs to merge different values of same variable.
+A so-called [abstract interpretation](https://en.wikipedia.org/wiki/Abstract_interpretation) phase interprets bytecode and generate corresponding SSA instruction, SSA form needs to merge different values of same variable.
 Therefore, if a basic block has more than one predecessor, PhiInstr might